open-sdg/open-sdg/docs/automation/github.md

 The last step above may be different depending on your choice of automation service, but that is where you tell GitHub that some tests need to pass.

 Perform the steps above for both the site repository and the data repository.

+## Results

+Now that you have set up these branch protection rules, any time a pull-request is created, the "Merge" button will be disabled until the pull-requests passed all tests.
+This helps avoid the possibility of a breaking change making it onto your site.